How to Pay for Study Abroad in 4 Ways

 3. Start an online fundraiser

 These days, crowdfunding isn’t just for medical bills or paying for the unexpected.
-Countless students are creating online fundraisers to pay for tuition costs or study abroad experiences—and many are finding that friends and family members are more than willing to offer financial support for a worthy educational cause.
+Countless students are creating online fundraisers to pay for college tuition costs or study abroad experiences—and many are finding that friends and family members are more than willing to offer financial support for a worthy educational cause.

 - Be sure to write a compelling fundraiser story that truly explains why this experience means so much to you.
 Make a list of the benefits, making sure to highlight the educational value.